denstorti/docker-registry.helm.ecr-proxy/ECR_S3_PROXY.md

 Set `s3.bucket` to `$AWS_BUCKET_NAME` in the values files.

-# Create secret for ECR credentials
+# Create secret for ECR credentials (just DEBUG, expires in 12 hours)

 Temporary creds with auth token: